-I have been exploring the interplay of wine (and spirits and beer) and the human experience since I began WSET.
-Text-based wine blogs were documenting wine palates, but didn't explore our relationship with wine.
-I began a visual wine blog to explore issues that the WSET material didn't touch.
-Eventually, I created and innovated 'illustrated tasting notes', 'wine tone poems', and dynamic 'animated illustrated tasting notes' that I post on Instagram.
-The original blog (see '170 More Illustrations' menu button above) also includes cartoons and comics on wine/spirits politics, wine/spirits culture, and wine/spirits history, none of which are done by anyone in the wine world.
+Exploring interplay of wine and human experience.
+Stretching visual language of wine.
+Text-based wine blogs document wine palates, but can't explore explore our relationship with wine.
+My visuals explored issues that WSET material didn't touch.
+I created and innovated 'illustrated tasting notes', 'wine tone poems', and dynamic 'animated illustrated tasting notes' that I post on Instagram.
+The original blog (see '170 More Illustrations' menu button above) also includes cartoons, comics, politics, culture, history, geography, geology: none of which are done by anyone else.

 Wine, beer, and spirits cross paths with us throughout history and on every conceivable platform of life; but there is scant conceptual or visual exploration of it.
-The modern wine world is full of artless photographs, and representations of vineyards, bottles, and glasses.
-The best examples of 'wine art' are by artists who are not wine-knowledgeable but have been supported by important wineries.
+Modern wine world is full of artless photographs, and representations of vineyards, bottles, glasses.
+All by people without wine knowledge.

-Fueled by curiosity, I stretch further to see what I can produce visually-textually-conceptually to expand an expression of the wine (and occasionally beer and spirits) experience on spiritual, historical, and psychological levels.
-Sometimes I'm searching for the humour in an otherwise self-serious industry – paradoxically, since its products are consumed in order for us to lift ourselves out of the seriousness of the banal and everyday.
+I stretch further visually-textually-conceptually to expand an expression of our alcohol experience on spiritual, historical, and psychological levels.
+Often searching for humour in an otherwise self-serious industry – paradoxically, since its products are consumed as an escape from the banal.

-I am particularly drawn to abstract expressionism in forms that are carefully and purposefully constructed with a base of knowledge of wine terroir, history, and region.
-I am interested in digging in and around deeper, both visually-textually-conceptually, to see what – like the vine growing out of rocky, dry, infertile soil – emerges.
+Particularly drawn to abstract expressionism in forms that are carefully and purposefully constructed with a base of knowledge of wine terroir, history, and region.
+I dig deeper, both visually-textually-conceptually, to see what – like the vine growing out of rocky, dry, infertile soil – emerges.

 Below are a few expressions of my experiences with these alchemic, alcoholic foodstuffs in a range of art forms: (in columns from left to right) Three graphic comics, and two canvas portraits in the first column; mixed-media production vessels on canvas in the second column; single-bottle 'tasting notes' articulated into purposefully coloured, visual 'tone poems' in the third column; and three early conceptual renderings of the vineyard life-cycle (below this group is a complete vineyard-cycle set).